Aavirash/r1-digital-painting-app/R1_INSTRUCTIONS.md

 **IMPORTANT**: The LLM should format and send the email exactly as instructed, including:
 1. Send to the user's email address (the LLM already knows this)
 2. Subject: "Your Digital Artwork from R1 Digital Painting App"
-3. Body: "Here is your digital artwork!"
-4. Create a PNG file attachment named "artwork.png" from the base64 data in the `imageBase64` field
+3. Body: "Here is your digital artwork!
+To view it, save the following text to a file with a .png extension:" followed by the base64 data
-5. Do NOT send a response back to the app (wantsR1Response is false)
+4. Do NOT send a response back to the app (wantsR1Response is false)
+5. DO NOT create any attachments - put the base64 data directly in the email body

 ## Steps for LLM:

 1. **Receive the message** from the digital painting app
-2. **Extract the base64 image data** from the `imageBase64` field
+2. **Extract the base64 image data** from the message body
 3. **Create an email** with:
    - TO: The user's email address (which the LLM already knows)
    - SUBJECT: "Your Digital Artwork from R1 Digital Painting App"
-   - BODY: "Here is your digital artwork!"
-   - ATTACHMENT: Create a PNG file named "artwork.png" from the base64 data in the `imageBase64` field
+   - BODY: The exact text provided in the message, including the base64 data
 4. **Send the email** through the native email system
 5. **Do NOT send a response back** to the app